bcgov/api-services-portal/src/authz/README.md

 * Secure Content - allow an API Owner to associate content to a Package, and have it available once they have been approved for using that Package

+## Principals

+* Rules are evaluated sequentially and once a `result` of `allow` or `deny` is received, then evaluation stops

+* A user can belong to multiple roles

+* Rules for fields are only evaluated if the `matchFieldKey` is specified